-CLINICAL MENTAL HEALTH COUNSELING DEPARTMENT MASTER OF ARTS IN COUNSELING
+MASTER OF ARTS IN COUNSELING CLINICAL MENTAL HEALTH COUNSELING

-The Master of Arts in Counseling (MA) in our Clinical Mental Health Counseling Department has been designed with a common core of coursework to meet the needs of students pursuing a master's level clinical mental health counseling degree.
+The Master of Arts in Counseling -Clinical Mental Health Counseling (MA) has been designed with a common core of coursework to meet the needs of students pursuing a master's level clinical mental health counseling degree.
 The program of study is designed for Christians and emphasizes the application of a biblical worldview to the professional practice of counseling.
 Christian ethical principles and theological principles are the themes that run through the program.
 Interactive materials are used to engage students in each course, culminating with on-site practical experience and supervision in the counseling field.
 This will challenge students to develop professional problem solving skills with a Christian lens throughout the program.

-The clinical mental health counseling program is approved by the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT).
-The program, includes a 100 clock hour Practicum and a 600 clock hour Internship at a Clinical Mental Health setting.
+The clinical mental health counseling program is approved by the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) and has been designed following CACREP (Council for Accreditation for Counseling and Related Educational Programs) guidelines.
+These standards require specific course outcomes within the graduate degree program, including a 100 clock hour Practicum and a 600 clock hour Internship.
 Corban requires an additional six credits in theology for a total of 60 semester hours in the MA counseling degree.